 The most common reason for coverage figures outside of the expected 80 - 100% range is an incorrect population estimate.
 Population estimates for each district are generated from censuses.
 These, typically, take place every 10 years.

 When calculating coverage, the census figure is increased by an inflation factor for every year since the census took place.
-This inflation figure is typically accurate for the whole country but usually wrong for individual districts and an incorrect inflation factor multiplied over several years can result in a poor population estimate.
+This inflation figure is typically accurate for the whole country but usually wrong for individual districts.
+An incorrect inflation factor multiplied over several years can result in a poor population estimate.
 A house to house headcount conducted before a district level MDA is often more accurate than the “official population” data.

 To know what the true coverage figure is, it is important to do a population-based coverage surveys using the 7x30 method.

-There are no hard and fast rules about what to do if coverage is reported as outside the target range.
-It is important to seek an explanation from the district supervisor and it is good practice to have regular check-ins with the district supervisors during an MDA campaign as they may identify issues causing low coverage which can then be corrected during the campaign.
+There are no hard and fast rules about what to do if coverage is reported as being outside the target range.
+It is important to discuss the result with the district supervisor to try to work out why that result was obtained, and it is good practice to have regular check-ins with the district supervisors during an MDA campaign - they may identify issues causing low coverage which can then be corrected during the campaign.

 Examples of local issues causing low coverage: